-In the past companies relied on the network security controls to create a perimeter around the corporate data and resources which were, on the larger part, located on-premises.
-Employees were accessing these resources mostly when they were located physically on company’s premises or when using tightly controlled remote access capabilities like VPN.
-With the defense zone created around the resources IT could protect them from the outside and at the same time enable employees to do their work while being able to control, monitor and audit every access.
+In the past, companies relied on the network security controls to create a perimeter around the corporate data and resources which were, on the larger part, located on-premises.
+Employees were accessing these resources mostly when they were located physically on company’s premises or while using tightly controlled remote access capabilities like VPN.
+With the defense zone created around the resources, IT could protect them from the outside and at the same time enable employees to do their work while being able to control, monitor and audit every access.

-Today, the way how our employees work and how our companies are collaborating with the partners has changed.
-Company's data is now located not just on-premises but also in cloud, using many of the available Software-as-a-Service (SaaS) providers (for example Office 365).
-Employees are using number of devices (desktops, laptops, tablets and smartphones) and device types (corporate-owned devices, Bring Your Own Devices - BYOD, personal devices used at home).
+Today, the way employees work and how companies are collaborating with the partners has changed.
+Company’s data is now located not just on-premises but also in cloud, using many of the available Software-as-a-Service (SaaS) providers (for example Office 365).
+Employees are using number of devices (desktops, laptops, tablets, and smartphones) and device types (corporate-owned devices, Bring Your Own Devices – BYOD, personal devices used at home).
 In these scenarios, traditional network perimeter controls are not sufficient anymore.

-Identity has now become a new perimeter, identity can follow employee no matter which device they are using, where are they located when accessing company's data and at what time of the day.
-IT still wants to have a control but at the same time enable employees to be productive in a way that best suites them.
-If employee wants to edit the tomorrow's presentation slides from home on their personal tablet she should be able to do so.
-IT on the other side wants to make sure that device employee is using is compliant with company's policies.
-Based on the accessed data classification we can even define conditions that will allow (or not) the access, e.g. data classified as Confidential can be accessed only from company-owned devices but data classified as Public can be accessed from any device, implying that employee's identity was linked to that device.
+Identity can follow employees no matter which device they are using, where they are located when accessing company’s data and at what time of the day.
+IT still wants to have control but at the same time enable employees to be productive in a way that best suites them.
+For example, if an employee wants to edit the tomorrow’s presentation slides from home on their personal tablet, she/he should be able to do so.
+IT on the other side wants to make sure that device employee is using is compliant with the company’s policy.
+Based on the accessed data classification we can even define conditions that will allow (or not allow) the access, e.g., data classified as Confidential can be accessed only from company-owned devices, but data classified as Public can be accessed from any device, implying that employee’s identity was linked to that device.

 Companies are already providing identities for their employees and have made significant investment in the on-premises identity and access management (IAM) systems but now they need to extend these identities to the cloud.